mbudisic/MA563-S20/syllabus.md

 ## Additional Resources

-#### Other useful textbooks
+### Other useful textbooks

 *  Strogatz, Steven H. 2000.
 Nonlinear Dynamics and Chaos ;Steven H. Strogatz with Applications to Physics, Biology, Chemistry, and Engineering.
 Cambridge, Mass. : Westview,. [**Undergraduate book with many interesting applications and examples.
 Classic of the field.**]
 *  Guckenheimer, John, and Philip Holmes.
 1986.
 Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields.
 New york,. [**Long-time favorite book that covers many important topics.**]

-#### Non-technical books about the field
+### Non-technical books about the field

 * Gleick, James.
 1988.
 Chaos: Making a New Science.
 Penguin. [**Book that got me interested in this field.**]
 * Diacu, Florin., and Philip Holmes.
 1999.
 Celestial Encounters : The Origins of Chaos and Stability.
 Princeton, N.J. : Princeton University Press,. [**A wonderful read about Poincare's work.**]

-#### Community
+### Community

 SIAM Activity Group on Dynamical Systems is the primary community for applied dynamical systems.
 We maintain the [Dynamical Systems Web](https://dsweb.siam.org/) where you can get informed about the latest trends, software, and conferences on dynamics.

 The largest conference is SIAM Conference on Applications of Dynamical Systems (SIAM DS), [held for many years in Snowbird, UT](https://www.siam.org/conferences/cm/conference/ds19), but now [moving to Portland, OR](https://www.siam.org/conferences/cm/conference/ds21).

-**Should I join SIAM?
-What's SIAM again?** SIAM -- Society for Industrial and Applied Mathematics is the main professional society for most faculty and students at Clarkson's Department of Mathematics. [**Membership for our students is free**, so you should join right away (click here)](https://www.siam.org/Membership/Join-SIAM/Individual-Members/Student) (before the class begins).
+### Should I join SIAM?
+Yes.

+**What's SIAM again?** SIAM -- Society for Industrial and Applied Mathematics is the main professional society for most faculty and students at Clarkson's Department of Mathematics. [**Membership for our students is free**, so you should join right away (click here)](https://www.siam.org/Membership/Join-SIAM/Individual-Members/Student) (before the class begins).

 {% include_relative abbrevs.md %}